z-a-w/Techmation-Online-Privacy-And-Policy/Privacy-And-Policy.md

 ## Security

 The security of your personal information is important to us, but remember that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
-While wetrive to use commercially acceptable means to protect your personal information, we cannot guarantee its absolute security.

 ## Changes To This Privacy Policy